nobodyspecial1553/mkdir_backslash/README.md

 `mkdir_backslash [flags] <input directory>`

 ### Flags:
-`--no-delete: If the input files and output files are the same directory, the input files will be automatically deleted, passing this flag prevents that!`
+`--no-delete`: If the input files and output files are the same directory, the input files will be automatically deleted, passing this flag prevents that!
-`-r, --recursive: Recursively descends subdirectorie`
+`-r, --recursive`: Recursively descends subdirectorie
-`-d <string>, --output-dir <string>, --output-directory <string>: Sets output location`
+`-d <string>, --output-dir <string>, --output-directory <string>`: Sets output location

 ### Build:
 ```